jimbobbennett/MakingMeetupsMoreAccessible/README.md

 #### A chat tool

-Having a chat tool like Slack available allows for discussions and networking at any time, from anywhere accessible to those who cannot attend in person, or don't want to initiate in public questioning and conversation.
-A well run slack team should have different channels for areas of discussion and be **well moderated**.
+Having a chat tool like Slack, Discord, or Teams available allows for discussions and networking at any time, from anywhere accessible to those who cannot attend in person, or don't want to initiate in public questioning and conversation.
+A well run chat setup should have different channels for areas of discussion and be **well moderated**.
 The code of conduct for the meetup applies on the chat channels and **MUST** be enforced there as well.

 After a meetup, this can be a good place to chat about the event and engage with the speaker, who should be encouraged to join the chat and engage with the audience.
 Attendees can answer questions without needing to put up their hand or approach a stranger.